 Writing a bad check, bounced check, or returned check may not seem like a cause for concern, but the penalties that come with such an offense are real and a conviction can seriously impact your future.
 It is considered a Class C Misdemeanor, punishable by up to $500 in fines, to write a bad check in Texas.
 If the bounced check was meant for the payment of child support as ordered by the court, the offense is upgraded to a Class B Misdemeanor.
 Class B Misdemeanor check fraud in is punishable by up to six months in jail and/or up to $2,000 in fines in Williamson County.

 A charge for issuance of a bad check is not a lesser-included offense for theft or theft of service as defined in Tex.
 Penal Code Sections § 31.03-31.04.
 It is possible to make restitution for the writing of a bad check through the prosecutor’s office.
 Due to the complex financial and legal matters involved in legislation for returned checks in Texas, it is highly recommended you work with an experienced Georgetown fraud defense lawyer to fight for a favorable outcome and protect your rights.

-If you have had misdemeanor charges brought against you for a bad check you wrote in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or elsewhere in Williamson County, contact Law Office of Price & Wiggins, P.C. to begin exploring your favorable resolution options, such as restitution, immediately.
+If you have had misdemeanor charges brought against you for a bad check you wrote in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or elsewhere in Williamson County, contact Law Office of Michael J. Price, P.C. to begin exploring your favorable resolution options, such as restitution, immediately.

 Michael J. Price is an experienced criminal defense attorney in Georgetown, and they will do whatever it takes to fight for the favorable outcome you desire in your Williamson County bad check case.
 Your first consultation is free, so call (512) 354-1880 today and schedule yours.